redhat-gamedev/srt-godot-client/README.md

 * Option 2.
 You can run artemis natively with: run `./artemis create gamebroker --user XXXXX --password XXXXX --role admin --name broker --allow-anonymous --force`

-It will provide the command to run your newly configured broker
+It will provide the command to run your newly configured broker which will look something like:
+`apache-artemis-2.23.1/bin/gamebroker/bin/artemis-service start`

 * Option 3.
 Running in a Kubernetes cluster
-TBD - helm to launch
+TBD

 #### Server
 Find/follow instructions for the [game server here](https://github.com/redhat-gamedev/srt-godot-server).